 - Change the settings according to your personal preference and choose a location.

-- Turn on CyberGhost.
+- Turn on CyberGhost VPN.
 You are now protected online!

-Every CyberGhost subscription comes with a 45 days money-back guarantee.
-The guarantee and related refunds are handled by the same company they outsource any payments to: Cleverbridge.
+CyberGhost’s monthly subscription has a 14-day money-back guarantee.
+Longer subscriptions offer a guarantee of 45 days.
+The guarantee and related refunds are handled by the same company it outsources any payments to, namely Cleverbridge.
 However, you can also contact CyberGhost directly to settle this.
-The 45 days money-back guarantee makes CyberGhost a VPN you can easily test before fully committing to a (long-term) subscription.
+The 45-day guarantee means you can get a CyberGhost free trial before fully committing to a (long-term) subscription.